MediaPlatform Knowledge Management Interview: The Value of Video In Knowledge Management

 In some cases, incentives play a role.
 What we know from knowledge management is that incentives don’t overcome real resistance to sharing knowledge.
 I used to have a slide in my deck that said “people havta wanna.”
 What social media is demonstrating is that people have motivations, including recognition, game rewards and other non-traditional incentives (e.g., non-material rewards) that motivate them more so than money.
 Perhaps one of the biggest disincentives coming out of the Great Recession is the lack of trust people have in their employers, along with the myriad models of work relationships that are being forged.
 If people don’t trust their employer, they won’t share, and if they don’t know the rules, they won’t share.
 To be successful, organizations need to build trust and define the rules.
 In some, money may be a part of it, but once people get excited about helping build value, I find they share because they can see the reflection of their contributions in the overall growth of an organization’s value.

-Do you think a locked down camera without any other visual is the best example of video use?
+Do you think a locked-down camera without any other visual is the best example of video use?

 No, it is just one example.
-I didn’t suggest that any one type of capture was good or bad, it depends on the circumstances.
-If the video is valuable and it comes from a smart phone, then it should be a viable candidate for sharing.
+I didn’t suggest that anyone type of capture was good or bad, it depends on the circumstances.
+If the video is valuable and it comes from a smartphone, then it should be a viable candidate for sharing.

-Dan speaks of capturing video on inexpensive equipment and seemingly equipment the company would own and use…rather than video knowledge management being a new market for a video production company?
+Capturing video on inexpensive equipment and seemingly equipment the company would own and use…rather than video knowledge management being a new market for a video production company?

 I wasn’t looking at this talk through adjacent markets.
 Video production companies could add value by helping capture knowledge, but they will also add to the expense.
 The value of video is in its ubiquity and the low cost of capture and delivery.
 It could be argued, of course, as the next question implies, that video would be edited into meaningful training content.
 There is nothing wrong with that, but the investment in enhanced video production needs to be justified by the company making the investment.
 As I said earlier, if people aren’t thinking about something, they won’t consider it.
 I certainly think this is a marketing and sales topic video production companies could take to their clients and they might find some willing to make such an investment.
 If so, I would love to see the results!

-Video in training – how big is the difference it can make?
+Video in training—how big is the difference it can make?

 Most video is sage-on-the-stage and talking head.
 That is how we think of training: pushing a message into the employee base.
 Knowledge management and knowledge transfer more specifically, can often be more subtle.
-It’s about processes, failures and successes – it’s about transferring social norms and experiencing expectations in a visceral way.
+It’s about processes, failures, and successes – it’s about transferring social norms and experiencing expectations in a visceral way.
 I have never seen video training inside of corporations that is organic and emergent.
 I think the two can complement each other.
 In the future, we may we see structured video training that uses organic video to create illustrations, even to select topics.
 Given the organic nature of video, if something goes viral inside a company, it may be well worth figuring out if something more formal would increase the value (though that takes us back to the editing bias issue, where that formalization of an organic event may not add as much value as the editors think).